EDIT: 04.02.2026: I have YARA Rules available for detection, contact me at contact@robin-dost.de if you need them.

 The file contains a lightly obfuscated HTA script.
 I decoded the fromCharCode array into ASCII, resulting in the following code:

 The script downloads yet another file named ilovelovelove.txt and executes it.
+Let’s take a closer look at that text file.

 We are now looking at a heavily obfuscated DOS batch file.
 The first things that stand out are numerous variable assignments using set ... and comments prefixed with the REM keyword.

 The comments are merely junk intended to distract the analyst.
+The variable assignments, however, are more complicated.

 Some of the variables are never used anywhere in the script, these are clearly junk statements meant to confuse the reader.
+Other variables are used during execution and must be isolated and replaced with their actual runtime values.
+We also encounter various uninitialized variables, which are also junk, since they never carry a value.

 Before proceeding, I remove all comments from the file.